Skip to main content

 end

-If a unified mode resource calls a non-unified mode resource, the called resource is not executed in unified mode.
-Each resource maintains its own state whether it is in unified mode or not.
-You do not need to modify a custom resource that calls a unified mode resource since the calling context will not affect the resource’s execution.
-Resources using unified mode may call resources not using unified mode and vice versa.
+If a Unified Mode resource calls a non-Unified Mode resource, the called resource isn’t executed in Unified Mode.
+Each resource maintains its own state whether it’s in Unified Mode or not.
+You don’t need to modify a custom resource that calls a Unified Mode resource since the calling context won’t affect the resource’s execution.
+Resources using Unified Mode may call resources not using Unified Mode and vice versa.

 Benefits of Unified Mode

-Several aspects of the Chef Infra Language still work but are no longer necessary in unified mode.
-Unified mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.
+Several aspects of the Chef Infra Language still work but are no longer necessary in Unified Mode.
+Unified Mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.

-In unified mode, it is now easy to write a rescue wrapper around a Chef Infra resource:
+In Unified Mode, it’s now easy to write a rescue wrapper around a Chef Infra resource:

 begin